Smile! Coo! Chase! Share! Laugh!

 Meeting New People, Big And Small

-What these little people don’t realize is how much they are starting to learn about trusting and loving people all cultures.
+These little people don’t realize how much they are starting to learn about trusting and loving people from all cultures.

 Learning to trust new people is a huge part of young children’s development.
 By giving them experiences with others who look, sound, or smell different from themselves, they are internalizing new understandings about the people in the world around them.